dozmus/csar/design-docs/Interim Report & Risk Assessment.md

 The user may be able to override this behaviour through sub-classing.

 ## Running Example
-Suppose we invoke csar from the command-line with the following command: `java -jar csar.jar SELECT method:def: parse REFACTOR RENAME:parse2 -t 1`.
+Suppose we invoke csar from the command-line with the following command: `java -jar csar.jar SELECT method:def:parse REFACTOR RENAME:parse2 -t 1`.
 Furthermore, suppose our project has the following code files in the directory `/project/`:

 `Main.java`:
 ```java
 public class Main extends Parser {